Wollivan/SquadronLeader/README.md

 - straight.stl x1 (or 1x for each player if you wish)
 - bank.stl x1 (or 1x for each player if you wish)
 - turn.stl x1 (or 1x for each player if you wish)
-- statwheel_inner_axle.stl x1 for each player
-- statwheel_outer_axle.stl x1 for each player
-- statwheel_A.stl x1 for each player
-- statwheel_D.stl x1 for each player
-- statwheel_S.stl x1 for each player
-- statwheel_H.stl x1 for each player

 At 2mm layer height the number wheels can be printed no smaller than 85% or the charcaters don't print properly.
 To adjust the tightness in the wheel, play around with "springWidth" variable around line 20 of the scad file.